In the eternal pursuit for optimum function and performance, we’ll try many things. This might be the best.

 Glucose is the body’s preferred source of fuel.
 This is probably because glucose molecules tend to wreak havoc on protein molecules of which your body is made of.
 So it’s in your bodies interest to use the glucose up first because you don’t want it running around your system too long.

 Fat is also a source of energy but the average person is not actually that good at using it.
 Why?
-Well because the enzymatic pathways that allow you to burn fat are down-regulated in favour of the enzymes that upregulate glucose.
+Well because the enzymatic pathways that allow you to burn fat are down-regulated in favor of the enzymes that upregulate glucose.
 Or to put it another way, your fat-burning genes are switched off.

-It’s a case of use it or lose it.
+It’s a case of use it or loses it.
 Most people eat carbs throughout the day, every day.
 So they blunt their ability to respond to fat.
 Most people are in fact dependent upon carbs.

 An Ancestral Diet